-4.12 Switch Setting
+4.12 Switch Settings

-Choose menu "Switch Setting", you can see the submenus under the main menu:
+Choose menu "Switch Settings", you can see the submenus under the main menu.
+The submenu "Port Mirror" will be hidden when the Router is set to Quad WAN ports mode.

 Click any of them, and you will be able to configure the corresponding function.
 The detailed explanations for each submenu are provided below.